 Your business could suffer greatly if your registered agent loses important legal documents.
-A lost legal document could result in legal actions being taken against your business with you knowing about it.
+A lost legal document could result in legal actions being taken against your business without you knowing about it.

 In this scenario, a judge may rule a default judgment against your business.
 If annual reports aren’t filed, the state could dissolve your business, and again, you might not know about it until it’s too late.
 But if you hire our registered agent service, you can rest assured that you’ll be notified immediately if your company is served with a lawsuit or needs to file a report with the state of Maryland.

 How Do I Search For A Maryland Registered Agent?

 Here’s how to do a Maryland business name search:

 - Type in the name of the company you’re searching for.